Sumitsah0/SumitSah0/README.md

-## I'm a Student, Developer, ML & Devops Enthusiast!!
+## I'm a Student, Developer, ML  Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Learn more about Machine Learning
 - ⚡ Fun fact: I love to draw digital arts